 Instructors

 Headshot of Daniel Top, a white man in his 30s with curly dark hair smiling, wearing glasses and a white gi jacket.

-Daniel, 4th dan, started Aikido in 1995 in upstate New York under Irvin Faust sensei.
-He was attracted to the cooperative, non-competitive nature of the practice.
-He studied under a variety of visiting teachers from around the region, getting a glimpse of the breadth of the art.
-He moved to Seattle in 2003 and further broadened his influences studying at Seattle Aikikai (then Puget Sound Aikikai).
-Daniel loves the endless challenge and variation of Aikido.
+Daniel Top began training in 1995 with Irvin Faust at Capital District Aikikai (now Albany Aikido).
+He was attracted to the cooperative and non-competitive nature of the practice.
+He studied under various visiting teachers from around the region, getting a glimpse of the breadth of the art.
+He moved to Seattle in 2003 and began studying under Malory Graham at Puget Sound Aikikai (now Seattle Aikikai).
+Daniel loves the endless challenge and variations of Aikido.
 He believes every class is an opportunity to learn, and every partner can teach you something.

+Instructors